- Megan Harrington

 My thesis is an ethnographic exploration of sugar production and development in Malawi's Lower Shire Valley (Nchalo Sugar Estate), drawing on 18 months of ethnographic fieldwork (conducted 2016/2017).

 My research focuses on the impact of global agribusiness on social and economic development in Africa, from an intersectional perspective.
-This includes understanding the political economy of corporate agriculture, and analysing the potential opportunities and/or exclusions within agricultural value chains for small producers (smallholder schemes and other types of contract farming), economic actors (mills/processing, labour contractors, and other types of outsourcing), and non-economic actors (communities, NGO groups, etc.).
-Within these systems, I analyse stakeholder relationships, labour systems, labour relations, labour conditions, and organisational structures in both large-scale and smallholder farming.
-I am also interested in understanding the impact of agribusiness on wider development issues such as livelihoods, migration, housing, social hierarchies, social mobility, family labour systems and the division of household labour, access to land resources, and the economics of poverty and development.
+This includes understanding the political economy of corporate agriculture; analysing stakeholder relationships, labour systems, labour relations, and labour conditions; and understanding the impact of agribusiness on wider development issues such as gender relations, livelihoods, migration, housing, social hierarchies, social mobility, the division of household labour, and the economics of poverty and development.
 I also look at linkages between agricultural and non-agricultural economies, and the impact this has on rural development.

 2014-present: PhD, University of Edinburgh